Isomorfismo/Isomorfismo/README.md

 🔹 [The ℤ₄ Game](https://github.com/Isomorfismo/Z4_Game) – A variant of the classic Lights Out puzzle, implemented in Python with Pygame, interested in it´s mathemathical properties.

+🔹 [Castle Game](https://isomorfismo.itch.io/castillo) – An original card game, implemented in Python with Pygame, play for fun with various AI levels and interesting mechanics.

 🔹 [Deckout](https://github.com/Isomorfismo/Deckout) – A simple card game, based on Poker, coded in Python using Pygame, used for the study and comprehension of Monte Carlo Methods.

 ---